 Partner with Us!

-The El Hogar Partners program is an opportunity to support all of our students.
-Through this program, donors will have the opportunity to sustain the expanding mission of our organization and come together as a community alongside or faculty and staff to ensure that we serve every child at El Hogar.
+El Hogar Partners is an opportunity to support all of our students.
+Through this program, donors will have the opportunity to sustain the expanding mission of our organization and come together as a community alongside our faculty and staff to ensure that we serve every child at El Hogar.

 Unrestricted Giving